Types of Training

 - Item determination and scoring

-Next, in order to be recognized by AAIDD as SIS assessors, participants complete an Interviewer Reliability Review (IRR) with the AAIDD Trainer.
-Successful candidates must obtain an interviewer reliability coefficient of .85 or higher.
+Next, in order to be recognized by AAIDD as SIS assessors, participants complete an Interviewer Reliability Qualifications Review (IRQR) with the AAIDD Trainer.
+Successful candidates must obtain an interviewer reliability score of qualified or higher.
 This means that the AAIDD Trainer observes the participant complete an interview without comment.
-The interviewer and the AAIDD Trainer then score the interviews separately and independently of each other.
-The participant’s total sub-scores for each area on the SIS must agree with the AAIDD Trainers score for at least 85% of the time.
+Based on this observation, the AAIDD Trainer determines whether the interviewer is capable of conducting the SIS independently, as indicated by interviewer techniques and decision making.
 Each day begins with the AAIDD Trainer clarifying any questions participants may have, including item clarification, scoring, and interviewing techniques.
 This is followed by the AAIDD Trainer observing the first participant conduct a full SIS interview and determining the participant’s interviewer reliability.
-Two interviewer reliability reviews can be completed in a day.
+Two interviewer qualifications reliability reviews can be completed in a day.

-(Note: Annual or quarterly interviewer reliability review is required to ensure staff maintain skill level) Prerequisites:
+(Note: Annual interviewer reliability qualifications review is required to ensure staff maintain skill level) Prerequisites:

-A minimum of 4 practice interviews before interviewer reliability review
+A minimum of 4 practice interviews before interviewer reliability qualifications review

 3. SIS Train-the-Trainer program